Program implementation process

 6. Program launch

 At the conclusion of the public education effort, Hanover Energy Choice will launch.
 Any account on National Grid’s Basic Service will be automatically enrolled in the program, unless they choose to opt out.
 (Automatic enrollment is state law.)
 Any electricity customer who has a private electricity supply contract at this time will not be automatically enrolled but will be able to enroll quickly and easily if they wish.
-Hanover is targeting 2024 for program launch, depending on the duration of the state regulatory review and approval process.
+Hanover Energy Choice will launch with May 2025 meter reads.